All Episodes

 Anyway, here's him versus Kinnock.

-Why is it that Joe Biden is the first in his family ever to go to a university?
+And I started thinking as I was coming over here, why is it that Joe Biden is the first in his family ever to go to a university?

 Why is it that my wife who's sitting out there in the audience is the first in her family to ever go to college?

-Baith Glenn is the first woman in her family in a thousand generations.
+Faith Glenn is the first woman in her family in a thousand generations.

 Weak.

-My ancestors who worked in the coal mines in Northeast Pennsylvania and don't come up after 12 hours and play football for four hours.
+My ancestors who worked in the coal mines in Northeast Pennsylvania don't come up after 12 hours and play football for four hours.

-I mean, he lifted the whole thing.
+I mean, he lifted the whole thing, and he's your vice president.

-And I don't remember the media when Obama announced Joe Biden as his vice president making such a big deal.
+And I don't remember the media when Obama announced Joe Biden as his vice president, making such a big deal.

 Then you've got Obama himself.